Architecture Overview

 Inspector

 The Inspector provides the DevTools UI for debugging.
 It can run as a web application or desktop application (using Tauri).
+In the desktop version, Tauri embeds the Rust server, allowing use without running a separate server.

 Next Steps